yunhao18/ai/RDME_EN.md

 # Our stock brokerage service is entirely based on the client's own account, eliminating any risk of illegal access, transfer, or fraud.

-# The client personally opens a stock trading account with Charles Schwab. ( Canadians need an American address to open an account, or if you've multi citizenships, use a non-Canadian passport to open an account)
+# The client personally opens a stock trading account with Charles Schwab and install **Thinkorswim** platform.
+## Canadians need an American address to open an account, or if you've multi citizenships, use a non-Canadian passport to open an account.
 # The client personally opens a bank account with a U.S.-based bank.
-# The client personally deposits and manages funds in their own account, without needing to transfer funds to any account not owned by the client.
+# The client personally deposits and manages funds between bank and brokerage account, without needing to transfer funds to any account not owned by the client.
-# Once the client authorized us with the permissions to trade under Thinkorswim platform.
+# Once the client authorized us with the permissions to trade under **Thinkorswim** platform.
 We will be able to provide automated computer-based stock trading services.

 <font color=Blue size=6>How do we charge the services?</font>
 # We charge a certain percentage of the profits as a service commission, with the specific commission rate depending on the amount of funds in your stock account, ranging, for example, from 15% to 30%.
 Clients with Larger-scale fund can have relatively discounted commission rates.

+&nbsp;

+&emsp;

 <font color=Blue size=6>We emphasize again that we only have permission to execute buy and sell operations in the stock account and have no access to deposit, withdrawal, or transfer permissions, ensuring 100% safety of the client’s funds.</font>

+&nbsp;

+&emsp;

-# Day Trading Exmaple
+# Latest Day Trading Exmaple

 <video width="240" height="360" src="https://github.com/yunhao18/ai/raw/refs/heads/main/09-02%20$992%20+0.9%25.mp4" controls preload></video>